 One resource that should be used more by family history researchers is genealogy books.
 There are hundreds of thousands of local history, family history, and genealogy books that have been published.
 A large percentage have been digitized, and even more, are on library shelves and can be borrowed – either from a local library, a […]

 There are several ways to enhance your ability to find what you are looking for in an online newspaper collection.
 Then again, there are also several ways to screw it up.
 Here’s a list of Do’s and Don’ts, that if followed, will improve your success rate.
-Download the Quicksheet PDF These tips are presented as […]
+DO’s DONT’s DO Have fun.
+It’s rewarding to find […]

 As genealogists and historians, we strive to know more about our ancestors and other subject people.
 It is imperative, especially as family historians that we research and understand the locales, surroundings, and events that occurred during their lifetimes.
 While we constantly look for new records, we must also research history, including local history.
 There are […]

 The Library of Congress’s Digital Collections are large and growing.
 Currently, there are 525 different collections.
 You should definitely incorporate this massive set of collections into your genealogy research.
-They are divided into 15 different topics There are currently over 6 million items in the collections.
-There is plenty of material to search for and […]
+They are divided into 15 different topics, Click on a link for more information about a topic.
+African American History [23]American History [218]Art & Architecture [57]Geography & Places [33]Government, […]

 Some great places to start researching genealogy records are in genealogical and historical societies.
-There are many national ones that span multiple states, and each state has them.
+Many national ones span multiple states, and each state has them.
 Each society has collections and records available that will aid in your research.
-Some are accessible for non-members and even more are accessible for those who have […]
+Some are accessible for non-members and even more are accessible for those who have purchased a membership. […]

 Full disclosure: I love the FamilySearch Catalog!
 For those collections that are available online, and the books that have been digitized, there are tens of thousands to choose from.
 For the online collections and books, I can use my PC at home to scroll through digitized page after digitized page, just as if I had […]